Match.com, established in 1995, is one of the biggest and most popular online dating services. It is also my personal favorite.

 How Match.com is different from most other online dating services

-Because I was looking for non- materialistic woman (and they do exist!) , I almost never messaged women who said they were looking for someone with an income of over $300,000, $200,000 or $100,000.
-Over $50,000 was Ok because this could mean that she just wanted a man who ha a job.
+Because I was looking for non- materialistic woman (and they do exist!), I almost never messaged women whose profiles said they were looking for someone with an income of over $300,000, $200,000 or $100,000.
+Over $50,000 was Ok because this could mean that she just wanted a man who has a job.

-However I almost lost out on a good match.
+However, once I almost lost out on a good match.
 For whatever reason I did message a Chinese woman despite my “rule”.
-When I met her in person she told me that she really didn’t care about money but that a friend had actually filled out her profile because her English was bad.
+When I met her in person I asked her about her profile and she told me that she really didn’t care about money but that a friend had actually filled out her profile for her because her English was bad.
 Apparently the friend thought it would be good for her to find a man with money.

 What it is like to actually use Match